 When I learned about soul lessons, something unlocked and clicked in me.
 I finally had answers to questions I’d been asking for much of my life.
 I finally had a perspective which made sense.
 My life’s purpose and meaning lay clearly before me.

 My many palpable experiences of guides and beings awed and intrigued me—that so much healing and guidance is always available to us.
 Right here, right now.
 Even if we can’t see it.

 My healing and transformation shifted me to living a soul-led life.

 There’s so much we don’t know about healing, yet is available at arm’s reach.
-Visiting John of God helped me get how much our spiritual life, relationships, past lives, unconscious (yes, even more than psychotherapy does!), energy and light bodies are interconnected with our physical and emotional health.
+My healing journey made me realize how much our spiritual life, relationships, past lives, unconscious (yes, even more than psychotherapy does!), energy and light bodies are interconnected with our physical and emotional health.

 Psychotherapy was my doorway to the realm of healing.
-My experiences at John of God set me on an exploration of healing beyond its paradigm.
+My experiences of spiritual healing set me on an exploration of healing beyond its paradigm.